luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b>Why can't I access the project dashboard</b></summary>

 	For data protection reasons, access to the project dashbaords is only granted upon request.
-	If you require access to a project, please contact the country focal point or send an email to [mailto](herams@who.int), specifying why you require access to the project.
+	If you require access to a project, please contact the country focal point or send an email to [herams@who.int](mailto:herams@who.int), specifying why you require access to the project.

 </details>